Bentonite Clay For Detox In Dogs

 Let your dog soak for 20 minutes or so if he will allow it.
 This is a great option for dogs who have many areas of irritated skin.

-- You can add some bentonite clay to your pet's water.
-Or you can give it orally with a dropper when he develops vomiting, diarrhea or other illness.
+- You can add some Bentonite clay to your dog's water.
+Or you can give it orally with a dropper to soothe vomiting, diarrhea or other illness.